propelorm/propelorm.github.com/documentation/reference/schema.markdown

 * `BOOLEAN` columns map to a boolean in PHP.
 Depending on the native support for this type, they are stored in SQL as `BOOLEAN` or `TINYINT`.
 * `ENUM` columns accept values among a list of predefined ones.
 Set the value set using the `valueSet` attribute, separated by commas.
+* `SET` columns accept multiple values among a list of predefined ones.
+Set the value set using the `valueSet` attribute, separated by commas.
 * `OBJECT` columns map to PHP objects and are stored as binary.
 * `ARRAY` columns map to PHP arrays and are stored as strings.